 - 3.2.1.
-As discussed in the above section, there has not been much increase in miscellaneous charges in last 10 years. these charges are not in line with the current inflation and the charges taken by the other States. - 3.2.2.
+As discussed in the above section, that there has not been much increase in miscellaneous charges in last 10 years.
+Though the miscellaneous charges have been slightly revised by Hon'ble Commission for FY 2019-20 and 2020-21, these charges are not in line with considering the current inflation and the charges taken by the other States. - 3.2.2.
 The Petitioner in line with the JSERC Regulations 2020, has estimated the inflation factor based on the actual Wholesale Price Index (WPI) and Consumer Price Index (CPI) for the last few years.
 The table below provides the average of Inflation indices of CPI and WPI: